- Mobile payments are safe—and they are faster and easier than paying cash or using a card.

 Ready to try it?

-If you don't already have a digital wallet app on your smart device, download one from your online app store and follow the simple instructions for how to add your credit or debit card information.
+If you don't already have a digital wallet app on your mobile device, download one from your online app store and follow the simple instructions.
 You should be able to start using your digital wallet in just a few minutes, although some card providers may require a phone call or other security step to confirm.

-"All I really had to do was take a picture of my card with my phone and answer identification questions.
-I didn't even need to ask my kids to show me how to do it," says Jeffrey Walsh, a recent digital wallet adopter.
+"All I really had to do was take a picture of my card with my phone and answer identification questions," said a recent digital wallet adopter.
 "One day, I ran into the grocery store to pick up something quickly and I didn't have my wallet.
 I had my phone and used it for the first time.
 It was remarkably quick and simple."

 Next steps to consider